vaporvee/spritesheet-rebuilder/README.md

 # Spritesheet Frame Rebuilder

-Extract individual frames from spritesheet PNG images by detecting connected non-transparent regions and rebuild new spritesheets with options for scaling, padding, layout, and frame repetition.
+Fix individual frames from spritesheet PNG images by detecting connected non-transparent regions and rebuild new spritesheets with options for scaling, padding, layout, and frame repetition.

 ---